 Progression to University or modern apprenticeship Chemistry can open pathways to many careers either through a university or modern apprenticeship route.
 Examples of subjects where Chemistry is desirable are: Chemistry, Teaching, Chemical Engineer, Pharmacy, Medicine, Dentistry, Veterinary, Biochemistry, Forensics.
 Other employment opportunities Many employers are looking for a science A level as an indication of analytical skills, so some Chemistry students choose careers in, for example, economics; business; the Civil Service; management and marketing.

-A minimum of five subjects at grade 4 (or above) including: Grade 6 in Chemistry or Grade 6,6 in Combined Science.
-Grade 6 in Mathematics Grade 5 in English Language
+A minimum of five subjects at grade 4 (or above) including: Grade 6 in Chemistry or Grade 6,6 in Combined Science, Grade 6 in Mathematics and Grade 5 in English Language.

 Half termly testing on recent and previous work.

 Pre-public exam and end of year exam in exam conditions, following this format: